Rosanne Papadopoulos OT Reg (MB)

 Michelyn’s specialty areas include self-regulation, sensory processing, executive function and fine/visual motor skills.
 She recently completed the Integrated Listening Systems (iLs®) training course and is an iLs® Practitioner.
 Michelyn values a family-centred and collaborative approach to therapy.

-Michelyn lives in Winnipeg with her husband, Matthew, and son, Nathan.
+Michelyn lives in Winnipeg with her husband, Matthew, and sons, Nathan and Ben.
 She enjoys gardening, swimming, reading, knitting and spending time (usually enjoying delicious food!) with friends and family.